Prakhar7755/Java-DSA/Hashmap/Important Questions.md

 1. What is a Hash Table?¹
 2. Define what is a Hash Function?¹
 3. Find whether an array is a subset of another array²
-4. Find the frequency of each character in a string²
+4. Find the frequency of each character in a string
 5. Find the first non-repeating character in a string²
 6. Find the intersection of two arrays²
 7. Find missing elements of a range²